Akashijk/Prompt-Tool/README.md

 *   **Full-Featured Wildcard Management:**
     *   A powerful structured editor to easily manage complex choices with weights, tags, requirements, and includes.
     *   Find and automatically remove duplicate choices within a file.
-    *   Merge two wildcard files into a new one, intelligently combining their content.  --Not currently working
+    *   Merge multiple wildcard files into a new one, intelligently combining their content.
-    *   Scan your entire project to find unused wildcard files that can be archived or deleted. --Buggy
+    *   Scan your entire project to find unused wildcard files that can be archived or deleted.
+    *   Use AI to suggest new choices for a wildcard, or to automatically add weights, tags, and other metadata to your existing choices.
 *   **SFW/NSFW Workflows:** Keep your SFW and NSFW content completely separate.
 The app dynamically switches template, wildcard, and system prompt directories.
 *   **Customizable System Prompts:** Edit the underlying instructions given to the AI for enhancement and variations to tailor its output to your needs.
 *   **History Viewer:** Browse, search, and reuse all your past enhanced prompts, with the ability to mark favorites.